8 Reasons I Love South Korea

 Highlights include tranquil Daewonsa near Gwangju and seaside Yonggungsa in Busan.

 Seoul’s Insadong area gives a tourist friendly cultural experience for those wishing to do a bit of shopping, and Gyeongju (Korea’s former capital) is steeped in history for those wanting to see Korea as it was prior to its post Korean War boom.
+Exploring Jeju Island is a favorite weekend getaway.

 No matter where you are though, you’re likely to find a temple or historical site worth checking out.
 It’s inevitable in a country as old as South Korea.